tel/wc-web/site/articles/drafts/cbpv.md

 One thing that you might ask is that if all values types have canonical forms then what is the canonical form of `A ~> B`?

 And... that's a really good question that I'm just going to punt on.
-While some ways to answer it, my whole introduction of "pure" functions into this presentation is pretty much a hack.
+While there are some ways to answer it, my whole introduction of "pure" functions into this presentation is pretty much a hack.

 </NoteBox>